kevalbhatt/Doc-test/src/documents/HighAvailability.md

 If one does not want to setup and manage a separate proxy, then the other option to use the High Availability feature is to build a client application that is capable of detecting status and retrying operations.
 In such a setting, the client application can be launched with the URLs of all Atlas Web Service instances that form the ensemble.
-The client should then call the REST URL =/api/atlas/admin/status= on each of these to determine which is the active instance.
-The response from the Active instance would be of the form ={Status:ACTIVE}=.
+The client should then call the REST URL `/api/atlas/admin/status` on each of these to determine which is the active instance.
+The response from the Active instance would be of the form `{Status:ACTIVE}`.
 Also, when the client faces any exceptions in the course of an operation, it should again determine which of the remaining URLs is active and retry the operation.